SunFlowerApart/HowToMakeHerFlower/introduction.md

 The _orgasm gap_ refers to the fact that fewer women have regular orgasms than men.
 The numbers vary by study and by country, but the picture is somewhat consistent.
-Almost all men have regular orgasms during sex. it's not a given;
+Almost all men have regular orgasms during sex.
+It's not a given;
 depending on exactly where and how the question is asked, a third to over half of women report that they never (or only rarely) orgasm during sex.